Gerkinfeltser/image-metadata-display/README.md

 ## Requirements

-- Visual Studio Code version 1.87.2 or higher.
+- Visual Studio Code version 1.87.0 or higher.

 ## Extension Settings

 This extension contributes the following command:
 - `extension.inspectImageMetadata`: Inspect Image Metadata

-## Troubleshooting

-- **Metadata document is overtaken by another**:
-  - Pin the document via the titlebar right-click "Pin" menu entry.
-- **Extracting the workflow JSON portion to its own JSON file does not work**:
-  - This is a known issue.
-We are working on a solution.
-- **Extension size is large**:
-  - The extension is currently 10 megabytes, which seems large.
-We are investigating ways to reduce the size.

 ## Known Issues/Future Work

 - Extracting the workflow JSON portion to its own JSON file does not seem to create a working workflow in Comfyui.
 Maybe *someday*...
-- Figure out a way to make this extension smaller.
-It seems crazy that this extension is 10 megabytes, am-I-right?
+- So far this has only been tested on Windows (10) VS Code.

 ## Contributing